pangara/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a first year PhD student in Computer Science at the University of Victoria.
-I'm interested and fascinated by Quantum Computing.
+I am a first-year Ph.D. student at the University of Victoria with Dr. Hausi Muller and Dr. Ulrike Stege and I am interested and fascinated by Quantum Computing.
+For the last few months, I have delved into the world of quantum computing and I find it incredibly fascinating.
+Specifically, I’m interested in the areas of quantum graph algorithms, optimization, and quantum hybrid algorithms.
+I’m a student of the IBM Centre for Advanced Studies in Markham, Ontario with principal investigators Mehdi Bozzo-Rey and John Longbottom along with my supervisors.
+This CAS project grant is titled "CAS 1116: Quantum Problem Solving and Algorithm Design".

+I'm currently looking for research internships for Summer 2020.